-Quality school playgrounds are built to last for years, even with constant use five or more days of the week, most of the year.
+Quality school playgrounds are built to last for years, even with constant use almost every day and for most of the year.
 Eventually, however, all play areas feel the ravages of time and need to be updated.
-You may notice your school’s play area looking tired and faded.
-The colors are not as bright and the equipment looks worn.
-Your playground may appear dated, and this can mean fewer kids are enjoying the space at recess and after school.
+Your school’s play area might have become tired and faded over time.
+The colors are not as bright and the equipment seems worn.
+Your playground may appear dated, and fewer kids want to explore the space at recess and after school.
 The weather and climate, as well as heavy play, can take a toll.

-You may also start noticing performance problems.
+You may also notice performance problems.
 With time, play equipment may start to deteriorate.
-You may notice rust, pests or find the equipment in need of maintenance and repairs more often.
-You may even need to replace some equipment as it breaks.
-Wood playsets can crumble, develop cracks or show other signs of wear.
-At this stage, you need to consider safety, as well as performance.
+You may find rust or pests or need to schedule repairs and maintenance more often.
+The damage could even lead to broken playground components that you need to replace.
+Old wood playsets can crumble, develop cracks or show other signs of wear.
+At this stage, you need to consider safety and performance.

-There are many additional signs your play area needs a refresh.
-If children are less thrilled to be playing in the space or if your equipment is no longer as welcoming, you may need to make some changes, even if the play equipment is technically still looking good and is in good shape.
+Various other signs show your play space needs a refresh.
+If children are less thrilled to be playing in the space or if your equipment is no longer as welcoming, you may need to make some changes.

 As your school’s mission changes, you may also find your current playground does not meet your goals.
-Perhaps you want to encourage more cognitive development, and your teachers want to be able to take the teaching to the playground.
-Or, you may wish to develop a healthy level of activity at your school.
-You may need to bring your current playground up to date to align with these new objectives.
+Perhaps you want to encourage more cognitive development and allow your teachers to take lessons to the playground.
+Or you may wish to develop a healthy level of activity at your school.
+Bring your current playground up to date to align with these new objectives.

 Playworld makes it easy to update your play space with classic and innovative play equipment designed to help kids have fun while they learn.
-Adhering to current safety standards, our play equipment helps all children get in on the fun, and our friendly team is here to help you every step of the way, from planning your play space to choosing the right pieces, to budgeting and financing.
+Adhering to current safety standards, our play equipment helps all children get in on the fun.
+And our friendly team is here to help you every step of the way, from planning your play space to choosing the right pieces, budgeting and financing.

 The Benefits of Installing a New School Playground